alberttwong/onehouse-demos/trino-prestodb-spark-minio/hudi.md

 ## A Demo using Docker containers

 Let's use a real world example to see how Hudi works end to end.
-For this purpose, a self contained data infrastructure is brought up in a local Docker cluster within your computer.
+For this purpose, a self contained data infrastructure is brought up in a local Docker cluster within your workstation.

-The steps have been tested on a Mac laptop
+The steps have been tested on a Mac ARM laptop.

 ### Prerequisites